Dr Mukulika Banerjee learns about the processes involved in an Indian general election.

 All the latest rugby action with scores, updates and news from the teams

-Drama about an Irish language newspaper
+Drama series set within the world of an Irish language newspaper in Belfast

 Local, national and international news from BBC ALBA.